clarahoffmann/MachineLearning/README.md

 # MachineLearning
-Some Illustration of Gaussian Processes with simulated data
-- Content of a Seminar Paper in the course "Machine Learning - A Probabilistic Approach" at Humboldt University
+Some Illustration of Gaussian Processes with simulated data.
+The project is part of a seminar paper in the course "Machine Learning - A Probabilistic Approach" at Humboldt University

-See individual folders for code descriptions and useful sources.
+- See individual folders for code descriptions and useful sources.

 Author: Clara Hoffmann